petablox-project/Drake-Analysis-June2017/README.md

 <ul>
 <li>Petablox and FB Infer were able to run successfully on 2.1M lines of source code (1.97M lines of Drake externals plus 138K lines of Drake core).
 This attests to the suitability of these tools for analyzing large and complex autonomous software systems.</li>

 <li>Petablox found 1 performance bug, 2 buffer underrun bugs and 9 null dereference bugs, and FB Infer found 138 potential null dereference bugs.
-Among these, three representative alarms are as follows.
+Among these, four representative alarms are as follows.
 <table>
   <tr>
     <td> Link to details </td>